 On June 6, 2007, the Company's then sole shareholder sold 25% of the common members' equity to outside investors for an aggregate purchase price of \$60,000.
 On February 28, 2008, the outside investors paid a purchase price adjustment in the amount of \$1,800 to the selling member as a result of the Company achieving an EBITDA Target as defined in the purchase agreement.
 The outside investors have the same rights and terms as common members' equity holders except for a liquidation preference and a put preference.
 The put preference provides the outside investors with the option to redeem their investment for cash with proper notice to the Company on June 6, 2011 or thereafter.
 As of December 31, 2011 and June 30, 2012, the outside investors have not exercised this put preference.
 The Company treated this transaction as an equity modification.
 As a result, the Company recorded the change in the fair value of the 25% interest immediately prior to and after the modification of the equity interest as a deemed dividend and charged it against common members' deficit on the modification date.
+The Company accreted the difference between the carrying value of the preferred membership interest and the redemption value by applying the effective interest method.
 The Company has concluded that the preferred interest possesses characteristics and risks more similar to equity and has classified such instrument outside of permanent equity.
 Since the preferred members' have the option to redeem their investment for cash with proper notice to the Company on June 6, 2011 or thereafter, the Company recorded the transaction outside of permanent equity.
 The purchase agreement also provides for the reduction of preferred interests for any distributions paid to the preferred holders.
 A summary of the Company's preferred members' interest account activity is as follows: